How to Spend 4 Days in Dubai: The Perfect Dubai Itinerary

 The Burj Park by Emaar is an island that sits within the Burj Lake, across from the Dubai Fountain (the world’s largest).
 It was originally constructed for special events and formal occasions so the presentation is immaculate.

-Plus, it gives you some of the best views of the Burj Khalifa so if you’re looking for the most instagrammable places in Dubai, you definitely need to check it out!
+Plus, it gives you some of the best views of the Burj Khalifa so if you’re looking for the most Instagrammable places in Dubai, you definitely need to check it out!

 At the time I visited the park, cameras were not allowed but it was fine to take photos with smartphones.
 This rule appears to have relaxed however you might want to plan to be stealthy with your camera, just in case.